queryluke/masseffect-5e/static/data/backgrounds/faction-agent.md

 ### Suggested Characteristics
 Faction Agents are shaped by their experience in the line of duty.
 The beliefs, laws, and practices of their faction can affect their mannerisms and ideals.
-Their flaws might be some hidden hypocrisy that counteracts the tennats of their faction.
+Their flaws might be some hidden hypocrisy that counteracts the tenets of their faction.
 For example, a Shadow Broker Agent that secretly wants transparency of information.
 Or they might have an ideal or bond that is taken to an extreme, such as a Cerberus agent that hates all non-human races and kills them whenever possible.

 d8 | Personality Trait
 --- | ---
-1 | I idolize a particular leader of my faction, and constantly refer to that person’s deeds and example.
+1 | I idolize a particular leader of my faction and constantly refer to that person’s deeds and example.
 2 | I can find common ground between the fiercest enemies, empathizing with them and always working toward peace.
 3 | I see opportunities in every social interaction.
 People are puppets and I am the puppeteer.
 4 | Nothing can shake my optimistic attitude.
 5 | I quote (or misquote) historical figures in almost every situation.
 6 | I am tolerant (or intolerant) of other factions.
-7 | I’ve enjoyed fine food, drink, and high society among my factions’s elite.
+7 | I’ve enjoyed fine food, drink, and high society among my factions’ elite.
 Rough living grates on me.
 8 | When I enter a room, I immediately begin looking for the biggest threat.

 <br>